mrafifrbbn/breast-cancer-prediction/README.md

 All feature values are recoded with four significant digits.

+# Methods

+I use point biserial correlation to pick the stronger predictor, i.e. `_worst`.
+Since the two classes are linearly separable, I use logistic regression and SVM as the classifier.
+To get the optimum results, I employ the grid search method to obtain the best hyperparameters for each model.
+Next, I use PCA to reduce the dimensionality of the data to see if the results can be improved.

+To run the .ipynb file, the standard `numpy`, `pandas`, `matplotlib`, `seaborn`, and `sklearn` packages are required.

 # Results

-I find that the malignant cases have systematically larger values for all of the features, compared to the benign cases, and so the two classes are linearly separable.
-Consequently, both logistic regression and SVM perform extremely well on this dataset, with a recall score of 98% for logistic regression and a slightly lower score of 97% for SVM.
+Both logistic regression and SVM perform extremely well on this dataset, with a recall score of 98% for logistic regression and a slightly lower score of 97% for SVM.
 There are no significant improvements on the recall scores if the dimensions are reduced with PCA, but the feature selection is made very efficient and easy.